spartan-trapham/python-hackathon/README.md

 ├── services
 │   ├── roles
 │   └── users
+├── worker
+│   ├── brokers
+│   └── tasks
+├── database
+│   ├── migrations
+│   ├── models
+│   └── repositories
 ├── utils
-└── worker
-    └── processors
+├── common
+├── entities
+├── helpers
 ```
+### API gateway

-- `API` includes components building routers for HTTP server: `controllers` (aka handlers), `middlewares`, `validators`
+`API` includes components building routers for HTTP server: `controllers` (aka handlers), `middlewares`, `validators`

+#### Controllers / handlers
-  - `controllers` (aka handlers) is designed following role-based architect so that each group of endpoints will have the best security management.
+`controllers` (aka handlers) is designed following role-based architect in order to group endpoints following user types.
+It will reduce the cost greatly for long-term maintenance and development.
+Almost user and system requirements are separated between users/clients.
+Developers and QA can break down, develop, testing and deploy tasks easily without interference between users.

-- `worker` includes components building worker management for background tasks.
-The architecture of this directory is similar to `api` where it is connect to a message queue service to listen incomming message (request in http server).
-Each incomming message will be dispatched to workers via queue as a http server dispatches requests to controllers/handlers via routers.
-- `common` includes common functions which can be used in various places.
-The function can import any packages.
-Please take care this directory.
-If it grows bigger than normal, the project is going to be a _ball of mud_
+### Services
+`services` the core logics to serve the business live here.
+Please build the services directory with specific architectures with clear descriptions so that developers can manage all logic, testing and documentations correctly following bussiness requirements changed.

+DI pattern helps this part to be well-tested and easily for refactoring other parts to achieve better quality.

+### Database
-- `entities` contains description of database tables and common queries/mutations for that table.
+`models` contains description of database tables and common queries/mutations for that table.
 Don't try to import any other entities unless they are relations.
-We will do complex query in repositories of particular services.
+We will do complex query in repositories for particular services.

+`migrations` is a collection of `SQL` scripts to form up the database structures and some initial data.
+This directory is followed [user guide of flyway](https://www.red-gate.com/hub/university/courses/flyway/getting-started-with-flyway/introduction-to-flyway/folder-structure-and-configuration-file)

+### Workers
+`workers` implement [Celery frameworks](https://docs.celeryq.dev/en/stable/index.html) to manage and distributed task queue.
+The structure would somehow similar with [API gateway](#api-gateway). `workers` contains 2 main parts: **brokers** and **tasks**

+#### Brokers
+`brokers` act as a dispatcher to get the message from the queue then deliver the message to the workers to run the tasks.
+Their roles are similar with API which routes requests to the controllers or handlers.
+#### Tasks
+`Tasks` is list of methods that workers can execute matched with message from the queue.
+In API, this part is similar with service that controllers will called to serve the requests.

+### Libraries
+`libs` contains configurations to use 3rd party libraries in the project.
+For example, `s3` has its own library but instead of using directly in the project, `libs/s3` will cover common functionalities like `init,deinit,upload,download` to form up the methods which are compatible with the project requriements

+### Common utilities and helpers
+- `common` includes common features like context extractor, error handler, error code.
 - `helpers` contains some common functions for specific places.
 For example: transforming data structure between layers, building response message of a http request, wrap a message to conventional log message.
-- `libs` contains configurations to use 3rd party libraries in the project.
-For example, `s3` has its own library but instead of using directly in the project, `libs/s3` will cover common functionalities like `init,deinit,upload,download` to form up the methods which are compatible with the project requriements
 - `utils` contains pure functions which are not depended on any other library to do specific logic for example: string transformation, rounding number, etc
-- `services` the core logics to serve the business live here.
-Please build the services directory with specific architectures with clear descriptions so that developers can manage all logic, testing and documentations correctly following bussiness requirements changed.